robcog-iai/UR17/Documentation/Documentation.md

 - Realistic Interactions and Physics of the Knife
 - Button to fill all Sockets of StaticMeshComponents, who fall under the Knife Category, with LogicBoxes
-- Split DebugPlan and DebugPlane Button to two.

 ## Issues

-- The Boxes spawned are not saved on the .umap
-- Sockets are not the same size as BoxComponents, causing some placement issues for now.
-(Limiting scale of the socket from 0 to 1)
+- The Debug Box showing the presumed exitpoint of the knife is only shown correctly at the first cut of the object.